jordanholliday/Scheme/README.md

 };
 ```

-Thanks to the linked-list structure, re-ordering tasks within a project requires updating only 3–5 task records at a time.
-Re-ordering remains an O(1) time operation no matter how many tasks a project includes.
+Thanks to the linked-list structure, re-ordering tasks within a project is an O(1) time operation, and requires updating only 3-5 task records, no matter how many tasks a project includes.

 ### Features
 * Add / delete / complete tasks